Flo1314/ViscoelasticSimulationCases/README.md

 This repository is used to store different Openfoam/Rheotool cases for viscoelastic simulations.
 The implementations are compatible with Openfoam V7 and Rheotool of70.

-**This branch** defines the 2D Non-Newtonian (based on log Oldroyd B) 4:1 contraction with symmetric bottom BC and a modified, higher resolution mesh.
+**This branch** defines the 2D Non-Newtonian (based on log Oldroyd B) 4:1 contraction V2 with symmetric bottom BC and a higher resolution mesh.

 ## Directory structure
 `0/`